-COVID-19: How to be a great video conferencing host (part one)
+Video conferencing in healthcare: how to be a great host (part 1)

-So, here are my notes on how to be a great host – since they are likely to be a fixture of working life for some time to come.
+So, here are my notes on how to be a great video conferencing host if you work in healthcare – since they are likely to be a fixture of working life for some time to come!

 1. Get it right from the start

 It’s bad when no one turns up to your video conference.
 Even worse when just a few people turn up to witness your failed video conference!
 So, help people turn up on time.
 Send the invitation out ahead of time along with the agenda and highlight the link to your video conference.
 Use whichever tool matches how your participants operate – whether that’s email, WhatsApp, or text message.

 Then, send them the link again on the morning of your meeting – it will be easier for your guests to find the link when scrolling through their messages.
 Ask anyone who is presenting slides at the meeting to log on perhaps 10 minutes early so you can help fix any technical issues and ask them for a copy as a backup.

 2. Who’s invited?

 There are the nightmare stories of having your meeting hijacked by unpleasant and uninvited people.
 Shockingly, colleagues ran a paediatric oncology teaching session for trainee doctors only for the meeting to be crashed by someone sharing indecent images.